huonw/huonw.github.io/_posts/2026-03-23-multi-column-index.md

 [^btree]: At least, binary search conceptually: in practice, these indices are typically implemented as [B](https://en.wikipedia.org/wiki/B-tree) or [B+](https://en.wikipedia.org/wiki/B%2B_tree) trees.

-We can visualise this in an **flat ordered table**, with the index columns plus a 'locations' column[^location], ordered by the index columns, using each column of the multi-column index as a tie-breaker if the earlier ones are equal.
+We can visualise this in a **flat ordered table**, with the index columns plus a 'locations' column[^location], ordered by the index columns, using each column of the multi-column index as a tie-breaker if the earlier ones are equal.
 We're working with `text` columns, so everything is alphabetical.

 Here's a version for 7 rows, with a few different kind and colour values:

 [^location]: The pedagogically-convenient locations column represents whatever information the database engine needs to find the actual data stored for the rows corresponding to a given index entry, such as the primary key (MySQL), tuple identifier (PostgreSQL), or row ID (SQLite).
-The specifics seem to vary between DBMSes, and aren't important for understanding how the "multi-column" part of an multi-column index works.
+The specifics seem to vary between DBMSes, and aren't important for understanding how the "multi-column" part of a multi-column index works.

 | `kind`     | `colour`   | locations |
 |------------|------------|-----------|